locka99/opcua/docs/server.md

 ## Lifecycle

-1. Create or load a configuration
+1. Create or load a configuration that defines the TCP address / port server runs on, the endpoints it supports, user identities etc.
-2. Create a server
+2. Create a server from the configuration
-3. Populate additional nodes into the address space
+3. Populate additional nodes into the address space and callbacks / timers that change state.
 4. Run the server
 5. Server runs forever, listening for connections.